Skip to content

 High frequencies

-High frequencies, or treble (4 kHz – 20 kHz), are responsible for brightness, sparkle, detail, and the sense of “air” in a musical mix.
-This range helps distinguish the finest details such as string overtones, cymbal shimmer, and sibilant sounds in vocals.
+Highs, or treble (4 kHz – 20 kHz) – these frequencies are responsible for brightness, sparkle, detail, and that sense of ‘air’ in a music mix.
+This range helps you pick out the finest details, like string overtones, cymbal shimmer, and sibilant sounds in vocals.

 .